krobelus/git-branchstack/README.md

   $ git revise --interactive --edit
   ```

-  Like `git revise`, you can use `git branchless` during an interactive rebase.
+  Like `git revise`, you can use `git branchstack` during an interactive rebase.

 - [`git-autofixup`](https://github.com/torbiak/git-autofixup/) can eliminate
   some of the busywork involved in creating fixup commits.